appirio-tech/lc1-project/README.md

 ## Switching to a local database and creating schema
 The `NODE_ENV` var defines which database you use.
 We have added `config/env/local.js` to the gitignore so if you create this file it wont be commited and you can secure you local db credentials.
 To switch to local do the following:

 1. copy `config/env/development.js` to `config/env/local.js`.
 1. edit this new file and add you db string for mongo and postgres.
 1. create the local postgres db
-1. from you shell run `export NODE_ENV=local` and start your app.
+1. from you shell run `grunt local` and start your app.

-1. We have been playing with the sequelize feature that creates the tables for you when the app is started so at any given time this feature may be off.
+We have been playing with the sequelize feature that creates the tables for you when the app is started so at any given time this feature may be off.
 That being said you may need to create the tables in postgres first.
 You eventualy will  find a script to do this in the docs or you can run pg_dump on the Deadwood database to get the schema.
 The credentials are found in the `config/env/development.js` config file, please be respectful you have admin access to this database.